tanmayghare/Stock-Price-Prediction-and-Analysis/README.md

 # Stock-price-prediction
-Predicting stock prices using LSTM
+A machine learning model built in Python to predict stock prices using LSTM.